arjunsunil-boop/os-projects/README.md

 # OS Projects

 This repository contains various projects related to Operating Systems.
 Each project focuses on a specific algorithm or concept used in OS design and implementation.
+These projects were created to help students understand and implement key OS concepts easily using array ds.

 ## Projects